I’m in Africa. Please Visit my Sabbatical Trip Log: Sept 2022 – Sept 2023

 - SUSTAIN (2009 – 2013) – Representing the physics department and supporting the collaborative teaching and learning effort.

 - Through class projects, Cal Poly students have taught a 5 hour (over 5 weeks) to 10-15 Teach Elementary School children.
 Here is a story about one group.

 - Developing Country Outreach: 2008-present.
-Through the appropriate technology classes, Guateca collaborative summer school (2010 – 2012), AidAfrica, and Beacon of Hope, we are building collaboration and shared technologies with developing countries.
+Through the Appropriate Technology Classes, Guateca collaborative summer school (2010 – 2012), AidAfrica, and about 10 international collaborators (mostly Africa and India), we are building collaboration and shared technologies with developing countries.

 - SLO MakerSpace: Founding Board Member of the shared technology resource facility and center for technology education, as well as founding board member of the SLO Maker Academy education-focused nonprofit.
-Responsibilities include energy use, sustainabiliy, liason with Cal Poly, Education, and General Operations.
+Responsibilities include energy use, sustainability, liaison with Cal Poly, Education, and General Operations.

 Community and Other Interests:

 Outside interests include biology and the outdoors, sustainability and community building.
-I enjoy spending time with my family and sharing with my two children my fascination with cultures, energy and nature as well as my love of learning, movement, and community.
+I engage my two children in my fascination with cultures, energy and nature as well as my love of learning, movement, and community.
 My family shares in our experimentation of sustainability made public in this video, and actually, my Cal Poly research is more an outgrowth of our domestic sustainability efforts than the other way around.
 Languages spoken: Fijian, German, and Spanish.